-- Threatening Shark: Subverted, Fukaboshi is a Shark merman, but is quite calm and reasonable.
-He even looks a bit like Jimbei in the face.
-Still a threat to his enemies, though.
+- Threatening Shark: Subverted.
+Fukaboshi is a Shark merman and has an intimidating face, but is quite calm and reasonable.

-- Warrior Prince: Definitely, as one of the strongest soldiers in Ryuugu Kingdom's Neptune Army.
+- Warrior Prince: Definitely, as one of the strongest soldiers in Ryugu Kingdom's Neptune Army.

 - You Gotta Have Blue Hair: Large, wavy, blue-colored locks.